FINANCIAL SERVICES GUIDE

 We will not provide advice on classes of financial products other than those detailed above.

 An important step to getting appropriate advice is having access to a qualified financial adviser, who will assist you to identify your goals and objectives.
-To encourage this, a free pre-advice meeting is offered to all potential clients to help identify their goals and objectives and to recommend how they can be achieved.
-At that meeting, we will outline the scope of the Statement of Advice (SOA) that will be written following the meeting and the cost of that report.
+To encourage this, a free pre-advice meeting is offered to all potential clients to help your understand how your goals can be achieved.
+At that first meeting, we will outline the scope of the Statement of Advice (SOA) that will be written following the meeting and the cost of that report.
 At that point you can either leave with only the benefit of the meeting and no cost involved, or engage bdhSterling to produce the SOA for the agreed fee.

 WHAT ARE THE FEES AND CHARGES?